b-lukaszuk/haskell_luzne_zadanka/book1/ch12/README.md

 [Go to: Table of contents](#table-of-contents)

-The solutions are in the file `BinaryTree.hs`
+The solutions are in the file `BinaryTrees.hs`

 Given the datatype: